These premium loyalty stats may come as a surprise, but this recent trend isn’t a new concept.

 While experiential benefits are widely talked about, it’s important not to lose sight of transactional benefits like discounts, cashback, and free shipping.

 These types of benefits make people feel smart.
 Let’s face it.
 Who doesn’t like feeling like they’re getting a great deal every time they shop?

 Of course, exclusive deals, in-store experiences, and events are benefits that members enjoy.

 Transactional benefits, like instant discounts, are the perks that get people in the door.
 They are what people interact with most.

 But the experiential benefits make people feel special and allow for deeper differentiation.

 The goal isn’t just enrolling people in your premium loyalty program.
 It’s about making them active members.

 That’s why it’s important to have a balance.

-6. Sixty percent of consumers say that instant discounts are a perk that motivates them to join premium loyalty programs.
+6. Fifty-three percent of consumers say that instant discounts are a perk that motivates them to join premium loyalty programs.

 In a premium loyalty program, members can use their benefits every time they engage.